Range Resources Corporation (RRC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2004 Drilled the Renz No. 1 discovery well Considered the discovery well of the Marcellus Shale play, fundamentally altering the company's trajectory and Appalachian natural gas production.
+2004 Drilled the Renz No. 1 discovery well in Pennsylvania.
+Considered the discovery well of the Marcellus Shale play, securing a dominant acreage position.

 Range Resources Corporation (RRC) Ownership Structure